 An enhanced version of the PolKa polarimeter was shipped from Bonn to APEX in 2008.
 Unfortunately the air bearing was damaged during the transport and it was sent back to Europe for repair.
 In the meanwhile, the installation of the other components was done in successive steps.
 The full system was ready at the end of October 2009.
-This installation, in contrast to the previous ones at the HHT and at the MRT, is permanent.
-The instrument is going to be used with LABOCA and with its successor, LABOCA-2, as long as these receivers will be in operation.
+This installation, in contrast to the previous ones at the HHT and at the MRT, is permanent: the polarimeter is going to be available for use with LABOCA as long as this receiver is maintained in operation.